 The parity myth: "covered" doesn't always mean "paid the way employees expect"

 Employers often market telehealth as a retention and access win (which it can be).
-But if communications promise one experience while the plan is configured for another, the result is predictable: appeals, employee frustration, and higher administrative workload for HR and the TPA.
+But if communications promise one experience while the plan is configured for another?
+The result is predictable—appeals, employee frustration, and more work for HR and the TPA.

 The two telehealth models—and why mixing them creates confusion